chavla2890/LMS/README.md

 ## Overview

-This project implements a simple library management system that allows users to perform basic operations such as adding books, borrowing books, returning books, viewing available books, and printing all books.
+This project implements a simple library management system that allows users to perform basic operations such as adding books, borrowing books, returning books, viewing all books and viewing available books.

 ## Features